Al-Qaeda in the Arabian Peninsula: Structure

 AQAP's leadership and organizational structure is hierarchical and decentralized.
-The leader of the organization is the emir, who as of October 2024 is Sa'ad bin Atef al-Awlaki.
+The leader of the organization is the emir, who as of October 2024 is Sa'ad bin Atef Al-Awlaki.
 The emir oversees all of the group's activities and makes decisions by consulting the Shura Council.
 Specific duties attributed to the emir include 'approving targets, recruiting new members, allocating resources to training and attack planning, and tasking others to carry out attacks.'
 After the emir, leadership is dispersed throughout different departments and the Shura Council.
 AQAP's general command is composed of the emir along with 6 to 8 other leaders who share decision-making authority.
-In regards to the group's subdivisions, a United Nations Security Council report from 2018 states that the group possesses 'doctrinal (shari'a), propaganda, military, security and financial subdivisions', each with their own executive committee's.
+In regards to the group's subdivisions, a United Nations Security Council report from 2018 states that the group possesses 'doctrinal (shari'a), propaganda, military, security and financial subdivisions', each with their own executive committees.

-The military commander of AQAP and his Committee directs the organizations' attacks, bombings, kidnappings and robberies, with its leader currently being Ammar al-San’ani.
+The military commander of AQAP and his Committee directs the organizations' attacks, bombings, kidnappings and robberies, with its leader currently being Ammar Al-San’ani.
 The Military Committee administers a mid-level leadership structure in the group with a clear chain of command; regional emirs are appointed as military commanders for each governorate (wilaya) in the country, them with their own Governorate Committee's.
 Below regional emirs are then commanders for different districts in the governorate who are in charge of recruits; the number of district commanders in a governorate corresponds with their strategic importance, with deputy commanders occasionally being appointed.
 The Military Committee researches and authorizes attacks before the Governorate Committee plans and assigns operations, leaving the district commanders to execute them.
 District commanders can participate in media, intelligence, and military planning or act as emissaries for AQAP clerics before being appointed governorate commander.
 In the event that any member in the command chain is killed, another member is trained and promoted to the vacant position.